DanKRT-Star/QR-code-component-main/README.md

 ### What I learned

 While working on this project, I practiced using Flexbox to center content both vertically and horizontally, used CSS variables for color management, and integrated Google Fonts into the project.
-I also paid attention to using border-radius, aspect-ratio for images, and organizing HTML/CSS structure clearly and maintainably.
+I also paid attention to using border-radius, aspect-ratio for images, and organizing HTML/CSS structure clearly and maintainable.

 Here is a code snippet I am proud of: